sudhanvaghebbale/Leveraging-Semantic-Web-for-Tourism-Data/README.md

 ## Dataset Generation

-  * To get started with pandas, you need to install the pandas package using the pip installer.
+  * To get started, you need to install the pandas package using the pip installer.
     ```
     pip install pandas
+    ```
+  * Then run the file using Python command
+    ```
+    python dataset.py
     ```